alcides/GeneticEngine/docs/architecture/module-reorganization.md

 Deliverable: a baseline graph and a checked-in list of supported imports.

+This proposal now includes an initial checked-in `tach.toml` and a GitHub Actions workflow.
+The initial rules track the three existing package domains:
+`geneticengine` is core, `geml` is an integration layer over the core, and `examples` is an application layer over both.
+The workflow runs `tach check --dependencies --interfaces` on pushes to `main` and on pull requests.

 ### Phase 2: introduce compatibility facades

 - Add `__init__.py` exports for algorithms, evaluation, grammar, problems,